-- A5.1 Commission Members and the Electricity and Gas Complaints Commissioner must establish procedures for the use of and holding of information (taking into account legal requirements relating to the management and release of information). - A5.2 Except as otherwise provided by these Rules, employees of the Commission and the Electricity and Gas Complaints Commissioner must not disclose to any Person, other than to each other, or the Commission chairperson, any information concerning a Complaint referred to the Electricity and Gas Complaints Commissioner from which it would or might be possible to identify the Complainant or any Council Member named in a Complaint or any other information to any Council Member named in a Complaint of any information to any Council Member named in a Complaint or form which it would or might be possible to identify the Complainant or any Clause does not prohibit the disclosure of any information to any Council Member named in a Complaint or any information relating to the non-compliance with the Scheme rules by a Council Member.
+- A5.1 Commission Members and the Electricity and Gas Complaints Commissioner must establish procedures for the use of and holding of information (taking into account legal requirements relating to the management and release of information). - A5.2 Except as otherwise provided by these Rules, employees of the Commission and the Electricity and Gas Complaints Commissioner must not disclose to any Person, other than to each other, or the Commission chairperson, any information concerning a Complaint referred to the Electricity and Gas Complaints Commissioner from which it would or might be possible to identify the Complainant or any Council Member named in a Complaint or any other information or matter of a confidential nature.
+This Clause does not prohibit the disclosure of any information to any Council Member named in a Complaint or any information relating to the non-compliance with the Scheme rules by a Council Member.